pixie-io/pixie/DEVELOPMENT.md

 ### Getting Started
 Verify that you can build Pixie Vizier and run the unit tests.

-The following will build Pixie Vizier and run a unit test of your choice in Pixie's Vizier module.
+The following will build Pixie Vizier and run a unit test of your choice in Pixie's Vizier module using [Bazel](https://bazel.build/).
 If you are running the development environment via Docker, the following should be run inside the Docker container.

 ```
 bazel test //src/<path to unit test file> --test_output=errors -j $(nproc)
 ```

 ### Deploying
 Deploying a development version of Vizier is a 2-step process.
-An official release-version of Vizier must first be deployed (through the Pixie CLI or YAMLs) and Skaffold can then be run to build and deploy a local development version of Vizier.
+An official release-version of Vizier must first be deployed (through the Pixie CLI or YAMLs) and can then be run to build and deploy a local development version of Vizier.

 1. If you wish to test development changes made to both Pixie Cloud and Vizier, export the following environment variables that will point to the development Pixie Cloud instance: